Trisfald/veridia-rpg/Traits.md

 ### Sharpshooter
 ##### *Requisites: marksmanship 3/throwing 3*
 ##### Cost: 4 experience points
-Declare a target and take aim as a normal action.
+Declare a target and take aim as a normal action (roll *perception + marksmanship/throwing* if done as concurrent action).
 Until your following turn's end, the first ranged attack on the aforementioned target has an advantage of two dice.

 ### Shield specialist
 ##### *Requisites: melee 4*